 Hello, World!

-I am a Research Assistant Professor at the College of Information and Computer Sciences at the University of Massachusetts Amherst, where I lead the EQUATE initiative and occasionally write for the Uncommon Good blog.
+I’m an Assistant Professor of Computer Science at University College Dublin and an Adjunct Professor of Computer Science at the University of Massachusetts Amherst.
+I head the SIMS lab, the EQUATE initiative, and the website socialpolls.org.
+Occasionally I write for the Uncommon Good blog.

 My research contributes statistical methods to understand and augment public opinion formation within our digital information society’s systems.
 My endeavors are geared towards ensuring that tomorrow’s AI and social media are representative, fair, explainable, and ready to interact with our open world for public good.